Introduction:

 Injecting and using DB connection strings in the Spring Boot application:

-• In your Spring Boot application, create a configuration class, for example, DatabaseConfig, to set up the DB connection.
+- In your Spring Boot application, create a configuration class, for example,

-• Inject the AzureKeyVaultService into the configuration class using the @Autowired annotation.
+into the configuration class using the@Autowired

-• Set the retrieved DB connection string as a property in the configuration class.
+to retrieve the DB connection string from Azure Key Vault within the configuration class. - Set the retrieved DB connection string as a property in the configuration class.
 Here’s an example:

 import org.springframework.beans.factory.annotation.Autowired;